RobTrew/tree-tools/posts/extensions/scripts/index.md

 title: Scripts
 ---

 Scripts allow you to automate FoldingText to create your own workflows and save time.
 This page collects some useful scripts to get you started.
-Here's some [help](./help) on how to use these scripts.
+And here are some tips for [using them](./using_scripts).

 {% for post in site.categories.scripts %}